grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 The floor was steel grating.
 She got to her knees, the steel grating pushing through her brown leather overalls whose age was betrayed by all the cracks the joints where her knees bent them.
 She put her fingers through the grating and lifted it up and put it aside.
 She reached her hand down and felt the raw steel of the pressure hull.
 It was cold, damp, and greasy, but that was normal.
 She replaced the grate and went on to the next compartment forward.

 More batteries here, though fewer.
 They lined the walls, but not very deeply because there were trim tanks inside the pressure hull in this compartment.
 She checked below the grating again, but here too everything was normally greasy but relatively dry.
-She passed forward from that compartment into the main cargo bay.
+She passed forward from that compartment into the main cargo hold.

-The main cargo bay was one giant compartment, more than thirty meters long and almost ten meters wide.
+The main cargo hold was one giant compartment, more than thirty meters long and almost ten meters wide.
 The air was still and stale and smelled of rust and petroleum products.
 The overhead bare bulbs had a harsh jaundiced yellow color.
 The hold was mostly empty --- they had been coming from their last drop-off and were heading towards the depots in the north in hopes of being hired for another shipment.
 A few molding wooden crates were stacked up along the sides, and a pile of rusted bicycles were stacked up in one corner and strapped down with leather straps to keep them from shifting.
 In another nook was stashed a couple of welding rigs chained to the wall and some bins of scrap metal.
 Captain Percy hated that they didn't have a better place to stow this stuff than the cargo hold.

 She walked along the center line of the space, listening carefully.
 It seemed to her there was something wrong with the sound of her footsteps on the metal grating.
 As she got toward the front of the compartment, she realized it wasn't her footsteps, it was that she could hear water trickling.
 She knelt down and pulled up the grating.
 There was a lake of oily black water just under the grating.
 In it was swimming old cigarette butts and some long lost scraps of paper with notes written on them.
 The water had small ripple formed by resonance with the hum of the electrics motors, their vibrations passing up the hull and encoding themselves on this surface.

-The ramming had cracked the pressure hull, and the _Prospect's_ cargo bay was filling slowly with water.
+The ramming had cracked the pressure hull, and the _Prospect's_ cargo hold was filling slowly with water.

 ### Hemi deals with the pursuing sub in the control room